 Only a short walk from the West Ruin and Great Kiva is the unique Hubbard Site.
 The Hubbard Site has one of only a handful of tri-walled structures in the Southwest, which most likely dates from the early 1100s.
 The Hubbard Site structure has three concentric walls and is divided into 22 rooms surrounding a kiva.
 Its functions, other than for ceremonial purposes, remain unclear.
 A self-guided walking tour leads to the West Ruin, the Great Kiva, smaller kivas, the West Ruin Plaza, and the Hubbard Site.
 The other ruins, including Mound F, Mound A, East Ruin, and the Earl Morris Ruin, are closed to the public.

 Aztec Ruins National Monument, a unit of the National Park System, is located one mile north of Aztec, NM, near the junction of U.S. 550 and NM 516.
-The Monument is open from 8:00am to 6:00pm daily; longer in the summer; and closed on Thanksgiving, Christmas, and New Years Day.
+The Monument is open from 8:00am to 5:00pm daily, and closed on Thanksgiving, Christmas, and New Years Day.
 For more information, visit the National Park Service Aztec Ruins National Monument website or call 505-334-6174.

 Aztec Ruins National Monument is featured in the National Park Service American Southwest Travel Itinerary and has been documented by the National Park Service’s Historic American Buildings Survey.